rueedlinger/gfollow/README.md

 node ghStarred.js
 ```

-## Analyse Your Data From ghStarred.js
+## Analyze Your Data From ghStarred.js
 To get some insights from people you follow on GitHub
 jun can run the Jupyter notebook [notebook/starred.ipynb](notebook/starred.ipynb).
 This notebook loads the data from `starred.csv` file.